Food aid suspended as Myanmar's Rakhine state sinks deeper into violence

 The Rohingya, branded illegal immigrants in Myanmar and mostly denied citizenship, make up the vast majority of the dead and displaced since 2012.

-In the ongoing bout of violence, 40,000 Rohingya have fled to Bangladesh, according to the UN.
+In the ongoing bout of violence, 58,600 Rohingya have fled to Bangladesh, according to the latest figures from UNHCR.

 Tens of thousands have been turned away by Bangladeshi border officials, while scores have died trying to cross the Naf river - which divides the two countries - in makeshift boats and even on flotsam.